Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Cerro de San Pedro

-• Site of original 1592 gold discovery
+• Site of original gold discovery in 1592

 • Historic colonial architecture